michaelsbradleyjr/node-clojurescript/README.md

 ### NodeJS

-If you're new to NodeJS and don't have it setup, that will be your next first step.
+If you're new to NodeJS and don't have it setup, that will be your next step.
 I highly recommend Tim Caswell's [Node Version Manager](https://github.com/creationix/nvm) (nvm).
-It's easy to install and, and makes working-experimenting with multiple `node` versions dead simple.
+It's easy to install and, and makes working with multiple `node` versions dead simple.
 For example:

 ```bash
 $ nvm install v0.6.17